alta-lang/alta/docs/stdlib/map.md

 **Summary**: Retrieves the value associated with the given key

 **Parameters**:
-  * The key whose associated value will be retrieved
+  * The key associated with the value to retrieve

-**Returns**: A reference to the value assocated with the given key
+**Returns**: A reference to the value associated with the given key

 **Notes**